-Extra-renal localization of RCC, which is defined as the occurrence of RCC in a lesion other than kidneys, is a rare case that has only been reported several times before.
-It was noted by other studies that the persistent mesodermal cells of renal lineage in the adrenal gland from fetal development, may be the stem of these cancers (5).
+Extra-renal localization of RCC, defined as the occurrence of RCC in a lesion other than the kidneys, is a rare case that has only been reported several times before.
+It was noted by other studies that the persistent mesodermal cells of renal lineage in the adrenal gland from fetal development may be the stem of these cancers (5).
 Previously this condition has been reported in different locations.
 The first case of extrarenal RCC was reported by Terada et al., as a clear cell RCC with no connection with renal tissue.
 He reported a possibility of association of this tumor with a minute ectopic kidney (5).
-Hasan et al., demonstrated a nonmetastatic RCC, which was primarily diagnosed as an adrenal mass and was completely separated from renal tissue (6).
+Hasan et al., demonstrated a nonmetastatic RCC, primarily diagnosed as an adrenal mass and completely separated from renal tissue (6).

 Additionally, extrarenal type 2 papillary renal cell carcinoma (PRCC) has been reported (7).
 Nunes et al., described an extrarenal RCC, which involved both adrenal glands metachronously (8).
-In another case report Costantino et al., presented a case of RCC with bilateral adrenal and liver metastasis without any detectable evidence of primary tumor in kidneys (9).
+In another case report, Costantino et al., presented a case of RCC with bilateral adrenal and liver metastasis without any detectable evidence of a primary tumor in the kidneys (9).

-A 52-year-old male presented with left flank pain, without a history of weight loss, visible hematuria, or hydronephrosis CT scan revealed a mass which could be either an adrenal tumor, retroperitoneal mass, or a renal upper pole tumor.
-The patient underwent ureteroscopy under general anesthesia and a urethral catheter was inserted.
+A 52-year-old male presented with left flank pain without a history of weight loss, visible hematuria, or hydronephrosis CT scan revealed a mass that could be either an adrenal tumor, retroperitoneal mass, or a renal upper pole tumor.
+The patient underwent a ureteroscopy under general anesthesia, and a urethral catheter was inserted.
 Then in the flank position, open access 10 mm trocar was inserted lateral to the nevus.
 After the gas insufflation phase, peritoneoscopy was performed.
 Two five-millimeter trocars were inserted laterally in the proper place.
 The colon was then medialized, and the ureter was observed in retroperitoneum.
-The ureter was released along the kidney pedicle, and then the renal artery was released (Figure 1).
+The ureter was released along the kidney pedicle, and the renal artery was released (Figure 1).
 The kidney mass was seen above the junction of the middle and upper renal poles.
 Its surrounding tissues were released from the Gerota.
 Although the kidney mass was independent of the capsule, it adhered to its surface.
-It was gradually released from the capsule and was extracted.
+It was gradually released from the capsule and extracted.
 The capsule beneath the mass was intact, and the site had no bleeding.
 By low gas pressure, the interior abdomen was checked for hemorrhage.
-The mass was then placed in endobag and removed from the ten-millimeters port and the entrance site of this port was sutured.
+The mass was then placed in endobag and removed from the ten-millimeter port, and the entrance site of this port was sutured.
 A double-J stent was inserted in the lithotomy position.
-In pathology examination, nuclear grade 3, rhabdoid features, and RCC were confirmed.
+The pathology examination confirmed nuclear grade 3, rhabdoid features, and RCC.
 And in immunohistochemistry examination was positive (Figure 2).

 Figure 1.
-Tumor excision and closing the artery and its vein
+Tumor excision and closing of the artery and its vein

 Figure 2.
 Surgical pathology of the left adrenal gland (e haematoxylin and eosin; f racemase).
 Both specimens presented the same IHC phenotype

-At first, based on ultrasound results it seemed that the extrarenal RCC tumor in our case is a part of the kidney but during surgery, we realized that was completely detached from the kidney with the independent capsule.
+At first, based on ultrasound results, it seemed that the extrarenal RCC tumor, in our case, is a part of the kidney.
+Still, during surgery, we realized that it was completely detached from the kidney with the independent capsule.
 Although RCC has been infrequently detected in ectopic and supernumerary kidneys, there are only a few reports of extrarenal RCC attached to the kidney (10).
-Extrarenal RCC defines as a type that exists in locations other than the normal native kidneys, likely arising from mesonephric remnants.
-It is the hypothesis that extrarenal RCC carcinoma probably arising from mesodermal embryonic remnants (11).
-In fact, through fetal kidney development, pronephros, mesonephros, and metanephros exist, while the only metanephros continues and converts to the metanephric blastemal that make the normal postnatal kidneys.
+Extrarenal RCC is a type that exists in locations other than the normal native kidneys, likely arising from mesonephric remnants.
+The hypothesis is that extrarenal RCC carcinoma probably arises from mesodermal embryonic remnants (11).
+In fact, pronephros, mesonephros, and metanephros exist through fetal kidney development, while only metanephros continues and converts to the metanephric blastemal that makes the normal postnatal kidneys.
 Strangely, the kidneys and the adrenal cortex have their mutual ancestor, the intermediate mesoderm.
 However, some mesonephric structures can be kept in postnatal life (10,12).
-These mesodermal cells of the renal line, once situated ectopically in the adrenal gland, can be developed susceptible to cancer transformation (10,13).
-Extrarenal RCC is very occasional, and our case as the attached apparently to the kidney but detached completely is an interesting one.
+Once situated ectopically in the adrenal gland, these mesodermal cells of the renal line can be developed susceptible to cancer transformation (10,13).
+Extrarenal RCC is occasional, and our case, as the attached apparently to the kidney but detached completely, is interesting.
 Radiologic and ultrasonographic examinations were not able to detect this detachment.
 There is suggested by G. Nunes and colleagues that primary extrarenal RCC can be detectable by endoscopic ultrasound with fine-needle aspiration (14).

-Rare cases of extrarenal RCC which attach to the kidney can be removed without any damage to the kidney.
+Rare cases of extrarenal RCC attached to the kidney can be removed without any damage.